 What’s happening in Wales?

 With no other offer forthcoming, we had no option other than to move towards balloting members on taking industrial action.
-We’ve also made clear that the first round of action will take the form of a 72-hour full walk out.
+In this ballot an overwhelming majority of members voted in favour of taking industrial action.

 How we got here

 Our calculations show that the DDRB recommendations and subsequent pay awards by Welsh Government for junior doctors in Wales have delivered a real terms pay cut of 29.6% since 2008, compared with RPI inflation

 As a result, WJDC voted by an overwhelming majority to align with the BMA’s UK position established at the 2022 BMA Annual Representative Meeting, to:

 - achieve pay restoration to 2007 value for its members within the next five years or sooner and